MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-KT-Module3.md

 Review the Golden Ticket posted in the resources at the end of the coursepack for a summary of a single categorical variable.

-* **Summary statistic (point estimate)**: the summary statistic is the value calculated from the data
+* **Summary statistic (point estimate)**: the value of a numerical summary measure computed from _sample_ data

+    * Summary measures covered in STAT 216 include: single proportion, difference in proportions, single mean, paired mean difference, difference in means, correlation, and slope of a regression line

-    * For a single categorical variable a proportion is calculated
+    * For a single categorical variable, a proportion is calculated

     * To interpret in context include: